-Most likely, you have already heard about blockchain but did not pay much heed to it.
-You may have considered it just a piece of IT jargon or another buzzword.
-Then, you’ve got it wrong!
+Initially, you may have considered blockchain just a piece of IT jargon or another buzzword.
+You’ve got it wrong!

-The blockchain is a breakthrough technology expected to improve numerous industries in the coming years.
+Blockchain is now a breakthrough technology that we at Oodles expect to bring disruption across numerous industries in the coming years.

 Blockchain technology is a technological tour de force.” —Bill Gates, co-founder of Microsoft, investor, and philanthropist